Jasonzhou97/tp/docs/DeveloperGuide.md

 **MSS**
 1. User inputs the reservation they want to cancel.
-2. System asks for confirmation to delete the reservation.
-3. User confirms the cancellation.
-4. System removes the reservation from the schedule.
+2. System removes the reservation from the schedule.
+3. System displays a successful cancellation message.

 Use case ends.

 **Extensions** <br>
 1a.
-The reservation does not exist. <br>
+The user inputs invalid parameters or invalid command. <br>
 &ensp; 1a1.
 System displays an error message. <br>
 &ensp; Use case resumes at step 1.

-3a.
-The user rejects the confirmation of the deletion <br>
-&ensp; 3a1.
-Confirmation prompt closes. <br>
+2a.
+The reservation does not exist. <br>
+&ensp; 2a1.
+System displays an error message. <br>
 &ensp; Use case resumes at step 1.

 ---

 ### **U3: Mark a reservation as paid**

 **MSS**
-1. User finds the reservation they want to mark.
+1. User inputs the reservation they want to mark as paid.
-2. User marks the reservation as paid.
-3. System updates the reservation's payment status as paid.
+2. System updates the reservation's payment status as paid.
+3. System display a message indicating the reservation has been successfully marked

 Use case ends.

 **Extensions** <br>
 1a.
-The reservation does not exist. <br>
+User types in invalid command. <br>
 &ensp; 1a1.
 System displays an error message. <br>
 &ensp; Use case resumes at step 1. <br>

-1b.
-User types in invalid command. <br>
+2a.
+The reservation does not exist. <br>
-&ensp; 1a1.
+&ensp; 2a1.
 System displays an error message. <br>
 &ensp; Use case resumes at step 1. <br>

-2a.
+2b.
 The reservation has already been marked as paid. <br>
-&ensp; 2a1.
+&ensp; 2b1.
 System indicates that reservation has already been marked as paid. <br>
 &ensp; Use case resumes at step1.

 ---

-### **U4: Unmark a reservation as paid**
+### **U4: Mark a reservation as unpaid (Unmark)**

 **MSS**
-1. User finds the reservation they want to unmark.
+1. User inputs the reservation they want to mark as unpaid.
-2. User unmarks the reservation as paid.
-3. System updates the reservation's payment status as unpaid.
+2. System updates the reservation's payment status as unpaid.
+3. System display a message indicating the reservation has been successfully unmarked.

 Use case ends.

 **Extensions** <br>
 1a.
-The reservation does not exist. <br>
+User types in invalid command. <br>
 &ensp; 1a1.
 System displays an error message. <br>
 &ensp; Use case resumes at step 1.

-1b .User types in invalid commands. <br>
+2a.
+The reservation does not exist. <br>
-&ensp; 1a1.
+&ensp; 2a1.
 System displays an error message. <br>
 &ensp; Use case resumes at step 1.

-2a.
+2b.
 The reservation has already been marked as unpaid. <br>
-&ensp; 2a1.
+&ensp; 2b1.
 System indicates that reservation has already been marked as paid. <br>
 &ensp; Use case resumes at step1.

 ---